-With drill hole collars differing from the government's regional topography by up to ±6m, the regional topography was locally modified by calculating residuals at the collar locations, creating a smoothed map of the residuals, and adding the map of residuals to the original regional topography.
+With drill hole collars differing from the government's regional topography by up to plus or minus six metres, the regional topography was locally modified by calculating residuals at the collar locations, creating a smoothed map of the residuals, and adding the map of residuals to the original regional topography.
 The result, shown in Figure 14-2, is a topography model that reflects the broad shape of the regional topography while exactly honouring the surveyed elevations at all of the hole collar locations.